Working Together: Our Stories

 © Parks Canada

-The Plaque Commemoration Ceremony with the Historic Sites and Monument Board of Canada: Abernaki War Chief, Nescambouit6 has built public appreciation and support for Aboriginal leaders.
+The Plaque Commemoration Ceremony with the Historic Sites and Monument Board of Canada: Abernaki War Chief, Nescambouit6 has built public appreciation and support for Indigenous leaders.
 The Abernaki community had asked the Board to pay tribute to Nescambouit, an Abernaki chief revered for his bravery, war-strategizing and negotiating skills in dealing with the French and the British.
 His dedication and perseverance helped to maintain the autonomy and integrity of Abernaki territory.
 A plaque unveiling organized with La Mauricie National Park and the community took place during a powwow marking the 350th anniversary of Odanak, Quebec, in June 2010.
 Richard O'Bomsawin, chief of the Odanak Band Council and Nicole O'Bomsawin, a community historian, gave a presentation about Nescambouit.
 A chant honouring the war chief ended the ceremony.

 Reaching Students at School